angular/angular/aio/content/guide/router.md

 and includes specialized guard and resolver services.
 It can seem like overkill when the actual configuration is dead simple.

-Some developers skip the Routing Module (e.g., `AppRoutingModule`) when the configuration is simple and merge the routing configuration directly into the companion module (e.g., `AppModule`).
+Some developers skip the Routing Module (for example, `AppRoutingModule`) when the configuration is simple and merge the routing configuration directly into the companion module (for example, `AppModule`).

-We recommend that you choose one pattern or the other and follow that pattern consistently.
+Choose one pattern or the other and follow that pattern consistently.

 Most developers should always implement a Routing Module for the sake of consistency.
 It keeps the code clean when configuration becomes complex.